-As part of this process, we have made the source code of the Maily component public first, which is the core of Locker Private Email and is now available on GitHub.
+As part of this process, we made the source code of the Maily component public in March 2023, which is the core of Locker Private Email and is available on GitHub.
 We aim to improve the quality of our products while bringing more benefits to our users as well as fellow developers and researchers.

 Why does Locker open-source its code?

 Users and experts can now review and evaluate Locker’s code, leading to the identification and resolution of bugs and security vulnerabilities, ultimately improving the app’s overall quality.

 It also facilitates exploring feasible feature ideas: anyone is able to quickly check if what they propose can be effectively implemented in Locker.

 Our team will carefully review any suggestions and incorporate needed changes.
 This fosters faster development, making Locker more complete and valuable for users.

 We understand that making Locker open-source may draw increased scrutiny to the app.
 However, our top priority is building a robust and secure product that truly meets users’ requirements.
 That’s why we still choose to take this approach.

 By sharing the source code, we aim to demonstrate our commitment to using dependable technology.
 We are confident in the app’s security and reliability and are willing to prove it to our users.